 When the COVID-19 pandemic began in 2020, internet usage increased dramatically.
 Simultaneously, threat actors targeting industries that rely on online services and data storage increased, resulting in a record-breaking year for cyberattacks.
 According to the United States Federal Bureau of Investigation (FBI), cyber crimes have increased 300% since the pandemic started.
-All companies are vulnerable to cyberattacks in today’s digital world, though some are more vulnerable given the nature of their business.
+All companies and industries are vulnerable to cyberattacks in today’s digital world, though some are more vulnerable given the nature of their business.
 Here are the six most vulnerable industries and the different cyber threats they’re up against.

 Many small businesses are easy targets for threat actors because they don’t have resources for cybersecurity.
 According to a 2019 data breach investigation report, 43% of cyberattacks were against small businesses making them the largest group of cyberattack targets.
 The biggest threat facing small businesses is phishing attacks in which attackers pretend to be a trusted vendor or third party and deceive users into clicking a malicious link, downloading a malicious file, or sharing sensitive information.